 In addition, the increased use of outsourcing services since around 2000 and the triumphant advance of cloud-based as-service delivery models since around 2010 have led to a reduction in the depth of value added for which the Chief Information Officer (CIO) is directly responsible.

 These developments have a strong influence on the future positioning and responsibility of the CIO function:

-- On the one hand business managers expand their scope into areas, which were so far covered by the CIO (e.g. IT applications supporting processes);
+- At first, business managers expand their scope into areas, which were so far covered by the CIO (e.g. IT applications supporting processes);

-- On the other hand the CIO is expected to proactively and adequately support the company’s transformation to digital business models, data and platform economy including the implementation of a digital customer journey, digital education or digital culture (which often goes beyond his hitherto scope);
+- At second, the CIO is expected to proactively and adequately support the company’s transformation to digital business models, data and platform economy including the implementation of a digital customer journey, digital education or digital culture (which often goes beyond his hitherto scope);

-- Thirdly, the provision of IT services (in the sense of Service Delivery) is increasingly carried out by external partners, so that the CIO’s focus is reduced to Governance and Service Management.
+- At third, the provision of IT services (in the sense of Service Delivery) is increasingly carried out by external partners, so that the CIO’s focus is reduced to Governance and Service Management.